TorchCraft/TorchCraft/docs/user/starcraft_in_windows.md

 - Download the game at https://battle.net/account/management/.
 - Run `setup.exe` and install the game in some folder.
   - `$STARCRAFT` will be from now on the installation directory.
-- Download the 1.16.1 patch at https://battle.net/support/en/article/classic-game-patches.
+- Download the 1.16.1 patch at http://ftp.blizzard.com/pub/broodwar/patches/PC/BW-1161.exe
-  - Make sure you download the **Brood War** patch.
+  - Make sure you download the **Brood War** patch 1.16.1.
 - Install the patch.

   > The patch should be discovered automatically, but if it's not, make sure to point it to the right folder.